-As part of the department's partnership with Protective Services, the department funds monitoring of school intruder detection systems that meet the requirements of the department's Electronic security guidelines.
-This monitoring service includes alerting nominated contacts of:
+As part of the department's partnership with Protective Services, the department funds monitoring of school intruder detection systems that meet the requirements of the department's School electronic security systems guidelines (DoE employees only).

-- Alarm activations (intruder alarms, system alarms and power losses); - · Incidents such as break and enters and security breaches; and
+This monitoring service includes:

-Occasions when the intruder detection system is not armed by a certain time (referred to as a "late to close").
+- Notifying a nominated contact of alarm activations (intruder alarms, system alarms and power losses); - Notifying a nominated contact of incidents such as break and enters and insecurities; and - Alerting notified contacts when the intruder detection system is not armed by a certain time (referred to as a late to close).

 To get the most out of this service, it is important to have an established process for how alarms and incidents are responded to.
-You can instruct Protective Services how to respond to alarms by submitting an Alarm response procedures agreement form.
+You can give Protective Services up to date dispatch instructions for responses by submitting an Alarm response procedures agreement form (DoE employees only).